-It is the responsibility of each employee to promptly notify HPA human resources office of any changes in personal data.
+It is the responsibility of each employee to promptly notify Human Resources of any changes in personal data.

 Personal mailing addresses, telephone numbers, marital status and name change, number and names of dependents, emergency contacts, educational accomplishments, and other such status reports should be accurate and current at all times.